jimmynicol/image-resizer/README.md

 ## Dependencies

-`image-resizer` only requires a working node/npm environment, `graphicsmagick` and access to a Redis DB.
-Currently the application is setup as a Heroku/RedisToGo stack but can just as easily be deployed to AWS or other cloud provider.
+`image-resizer` only requires a working node/npm environment and `graphicsmagick`.
+The necessary buildpack information to load your Heroku environment is included.

-Unfortunately at this point `image-resizer` is only built to deal with cloud storage on AWS S3.

 ## Environment Variables